Bagoum/danmokou/docs/articles/tbosses.md

 		@ { kaguya keine } ## BehaviorEntity IDs of the spawned support bosses
 			position -15 0
 ```

+Note that this script is using an older version of BDSL which has different formatting requirements.

 (Note: when bosses are more than 5 units off screen, the trackers will not display.
 This code is in BottomTracker.cs.)